 Dr. Navras Jaat Aafreedi's:Profile in Hebrew

-Currently an Endeavour Postdoctoral Research Fellow in the Department of Hebrew, Biblical and Jewish Studies at the School of Languages and Cultures, University of Sydney Australia, Dr. Navras Jaat Aafreedi is an Assistant Professor at the School of Humanities & Social Sciences, Gautam Buddha University, Greater NOIDA, Gautam Budh Nagar, India, and author of the e-book (CD-Rom) The Indian Jewry and the Self-Professed 'Lost Tribes of Israel' in India, 2006, which embodies his doctoral thesis, 1978 born, Dr. Navras Jaat Aafreedi is a Researcher in Indo-Judaic Studies, a Muslim-Jewish Relations Activist, Executive Director of the Youth Outreach Programme of the NGO, Society for Social Regeneration & Equity (SSRE) (Registration number: 1551-2013-2014), Associate Editor of the refereed journal The Social Ion (ISSN 2319-3581), and a Member of
+Currently an Endeavour Postdoctoral Research Fellow in the Department of Hebrew, Biblical and Jewish Studies at the School of Languages and Cultures, University of Sydney Australia, Dr. Navras Jaat Aafreedi is an Assistant Professor at the School of Humanities & Social Sciences, Gautam Buddha University, Greater NOIDA, Gautam Budh Nagar, India, and author of the e-book (CD-Rom) The Indian Jewry and the Self-Professed 'Lost Tribes of Israel' in India, 2006, which embodies his doctoral thesis.
+1978 born, Dr. Aafreedi is additionally a Researcher in Indo-Judaic Studies, a Muslim-Jewish Relations Activist, Executive Director of the Youth Outreach Programme of the NGO, Society for Social Regeneration & Equity (SSRE) (Registration number: 1551-2013-2014), Associate Editor of the refereed journal The Social Ion (ISSN 2319-3581), and a Member of

 He earned his Ph.D. from the Department of Medieval & Modern Indian History, University of Lucknow in 2005, followed by post-doctorate from the Graduate School of Historical Studies, Tel Aviv University in 2007, supported by a scholarship from the Israeli Government and a supplementary grant from the Tel Aviv University.
 His lectures have been well appreciated in the US, the UK, Israel, Australia and India.
 He is the first person to make any worthwhile contributions to Jewish Studies in the Urdu language, the lingua franca of almost all South Asian Muslims, though he primarily writes in English and Hindi.
 Some of his articles have also been published in German.